Alipsa/gmd/README.md

 ### v1.0.8, in progress
 - upgrade dependencies (require java 17, bootstrap 5.3.1, etc.)
 - add support for Matrix (se.alipsa.groovy.matrix) data
+- add support for Matrix charts which requires java fx
+- Remove the use of the SimpleTemplateEngine due to the size limitation as a consequence, scriptlet syntax is no longer supported

 ### v1.0.7, 2023-02-24
 - Fix bug in code md snippets so that \```{groovy} now becomes \```groovy